Mogami-class frigate: 30DX

-The 30DX model was eventually chosen to be constructed.
+The 30DX model was chosen to be constructed.
 The 30DX design, although modern, is more conservative compared to the 30FF's more radical approach.
 The three main factors for the design change were due to the need for affordability, miniaturization/automation, and multi-mission capabilities.

 The vessel has a length of 130 m, a breadth of 16 m, a standard displacement of 3900 MT with a full load displacement of about 5500 MT.
 It has a maximum speed of over 30 kn.
 The frigates will be powered by a Rolls-Royce MT30 gas turbine.

 Weapons for the 30DX include a Mk 45 gun, two remote weapon stations above the bridge, a 16-cell Mk 41 Vertical Launching System (VLS) at the bow, eight anti-ship missiles, one SeaRAM, an SH-60L helicopter, torpedoes, and decoy launchers.
 Another capability is to deploy and recover unmanned underwater vehicles (UUV), unmanned surface vehicles (USV), and sea mines from the rear ramp beneath the helicopter deck.

-As of 2018, there were plans to install the Type 23 ship-to-air missiles under development on the Mogami class VLS, but, as of 2023, only Type 07 VLAs will be installed on the VLS.
+In 2018, there were plans to install the Type 23 ship-to-air missiles under development on the Mogami class VLS.
+As of 2023, only Type 07 VLAs will be installed on the VLS.
 The Type 23 ship-to-air missiles are planned to be installed on the "Upgraded Mogami", for which construction will begin in fiscal year 2024.

 The stealthy design of both models is based on the research and development lessons learned from the Mitsubishi X-2 Shinshin, then: ATD-X, stealth fighter technology demonstrator, as both platforms are designed by Mitsubishi Heavy Industries.
 Along with stealth capabilities, the frigate emphasizes a high level of automation.
 This allows the frigate to possess a small crew size of only 90 personnel when compared to the crew complement of other ships of similar size.

 At Sea Air Space 2019, Mitsubishi Heavy Industries revealed their 'Advanced Integrated CIC' for the vessel.
 It will combine the wheelhouse, the managing and situational awareness room, the engine and power control room, and combat information center within a large 360-degree circular screen wall.
 It can display panoramic views around the ship without a blind spot on the screen and will utilize augmented reality technology to discriminate among the objects shown and to navigate the ship.
 This allows the crew to operate under a Total Ship Crew System (TSCS) where navigation, steering and ship management is centralized into one area.